amitofsk/dandy/docs/Dandy.md

-## 2.0 Instal software and gather supplies
+## 2.0 Install software and gather supplies

 ### 2.1 Check your Python installation

 This tutorial requires at least Python version 3.7.
-If you do not know what verison you have, use the following command on the command line.
+If you do not know what version you have, for Windows Operating System use the following command in the command line `Windows PowerShell` or `Command Prompt` or `Git Bash`.

  ```python
  py --version
  ```

 Python comes with a minimalist Integrated Developement Environment (IDE) named IDLE.
 This tutorial assumes you will use IDLE to write Python code that will be run on the computer.
 However, you can use another IDE such as Pycharm or Thonny if you prefer, or you can use your favorite text editor.

+### 2.2 Install python
+If python needs to be installed then download latest python version available in python [`website`](https://www.python.org/downloads/)

-### 2.2 Install the pyserial library
+### 2.3 Install the pyserial library

 In the command line, execute
 ```python